-Much to my surprise, a few acoustic beginnings, pseudo-ambient interludes, even a few shy attempts to a ballad kind of show the way where this album should have gone more forcefully.
+Much to my surprise, a few acoustic beginnings, pseudo-ambient interludes, and even a few shy attempts at a ballad kind of show the way where this album should have gone more forcefully.
 I fully understand that we cannot move from light speed to a bicycle trot in just one album.
 Yet, fantasy themes are best served with a ballad or two.
 Or at least some serious and thoughtful interludes.
 Even Gloryhammer understood that.
 At least sometimes.

 Now, let me break a lance for the two guitarists Andrew Kingsley and Grant Truesdell.
 Whilst drums and bass need to confine themselves somewhat to the annoyingly simple song structures, the guitars on Apex are pretty outstanding.

-Not only on their solos or riffs, but also with the way they interchange and work together.
+Not only on their solos or riffs but also with the way they interchange and work together.
 Hearing them is like having the cake and eating it, too.
 The album delivers a typical two-pronged guitar approach renowned Heavy Metal bands thrive on.
 AND you’ll get all that thrashy energy boost of a Power Metal record on top, kind of as a juicy extra.

 To conclude, Apex is arguably one of Unleash The Archer‘s best albums.
 Much more diverse than its predecessor, it is also the first to hit the Billboard charts.
 So, that’s recognition right there.